OenshinKing/Pad7/2 Algorithm/chapter3 Dynamic Programming/Matrix chain multiplication.md

 ***Algorithm MatrixChainMultiplication***

-**Input:** Prameters of n matrixes stored in matrix A whose column i stands for the number of rows of the ird matrix in the chain and matrix B whose column i stands for the number of columns of the ird matrix in the chain.
+**Input:** Parameters of n matrixes stored in matrix A whose column i stands for the number of rows of the ird matrix in the chain and matrix B whose column i stands for the number of columns of the ird matrix in the chain.

-**Output:** The minimun of times of total basic caculations.
+**Output:** The minimum of times of total basic calculations.

     function MCM(A,B,n)
         for c from 0 to n-1